Kalakalappu: Production

-A report in December 2010 suggested that Sundar C. would quit acting, after his films successively bombed at the box office, and concentrate on directing only.
-Sources confirmed that he began working on his next directorial by mid-2011, with Vimal and Shiva being roped in for the lead male roles.
-Anjali, Bindu Madhavi and Piaa Bajpai were considered for the lead female roles, with the former two being roped in.
+A report in December 2010 suggested that Sundar C would quit acting, after his films successively bombed at the box office, and concentrate on directing only.
+By September 2011, he was developing a film Vimal and Shiva as the lead actors.
+Anjali was confirmed as one of the lead actresses the following month.
+Oviya, who plays the other lead actress, said this would be her first glamorous role.
 Vadivelu was expected to get a pivotal role in the film and make a comeback, but was later replaced by Santhanam.
-The title of the film was announced in mid-October, which was reported to be completed in one schedule.
-Sources further revealed that a "top actor" would be seen in a cameo appearance which eventually proved false.
-It was earlier buzzed that Bindu Madhavi will play second female lead but it looks like Oviya has booked a berth in this film.
-Filming was started in Kumbakonam. and first schedule was finished on 20 Nov 2011, Distribution rights has been given to UTV Motion Pictures.
+The title of the film, Masala Cafe was announced in mid-October.
+Filming began in early November in Kumbakonam.
+Distribution rights were bought by UTV Motion Pictures.
 Majority of the film was shot in Gobichettipalayam.
-When the shooting was going in Gobichettipalayam it rained heavily but in spite of it, the shooting continued.
+The new title Kalakalappu was announced in April 2012.
 The famous CKS bungalow in Gobichettipalayam was converted into Masala Cafe for the film.
-Sundar C said that idea of Kalakalappu struck him during the shooting of Murattukaalai.
+Sundar said that idea of Kalakalappu struck him during the shooting of Murattu Kaalai.

 Soundtrack

-The music is composed by Vijay Ebenezer who earlier composed for Kanden and it was his first stint at providing commercial music.
-It was reported that director Sundar C. would turn lyricist, which later proved untrue.
-The Times of India had reported that Vimal had sung few lines for a song, but Vijay said "he did practice for the song, but due to time constraints, we could not record the final version with him".
+The music is composed by Vijay Ebenezer.
+The Times of India had reported that Vimal had sung few lines for a song, but lyricist Pa.
+Vijay said, "he did practice for the song, but due to time constraints, we could not record the final version with him".

 Critical reception

-Musicperk.com rated the album 6.5/10 quoting "The songs are good overall but not extraordinary".
-Behindwoods rated the album 3 out of 5 quoting "A nice collection of numbers.
-The focus is equally on masala and melody songs as well".